 Information You Must Give the Condominium Corporation

 If you are planning to rent your condominium unit, you are responsible for providing the condominium corporation with certain written information.
-The condominium board cannot prevent you from renting your unit but they are legally entitled to the following information:
+The condominium corporation cannot prevent you from renting your unit but they are legally entitled to the following information:

 - an address where you can be personally served with documents